Acts 9:1-22, AD35-AD37. Paul meets Jesus and changes direction.

-Paul becomes a follower of Jesus after an encounter with Him about noon on the road to Damascus.
+Paul becomes a follower of Jesus after an encounter with Jesus or God about noon on the road to Damascus.

 Paul’s background was a first-century Rabbinical Jew, who also was a member of the Sanhedrin.
 Paul’s rabbinical teacher was Gamaliel.